DanDo385/solidity-edu/PROJECT_MANAGEMENT.md

 # Project Summary & Learning Tracker

-Use this document to track your progress through the 11 mini-projects.
+Use this document to track your progress through the **50 projects**.

 ## 📊 Completion Status